Original post: 2019-07-22

 - STK menu: Removed FILL from the keyboard and therefore added FILL (and DROP and X<>Y for good measure) to the STK menu.

-- TRI menu: Removed from keyboard, changed to TRIG, re-arranged and added pi, >R & >P for convenience.
+- TRIG menu: Removed TRI from keyboard, changed to TRIG, re-arranged and added pi, >R & >P for convenience.

-- Shifted primary labels to duplicate the top row HP42S math keys.
+- Re-arranged shifted & primary labels to duplicate the top row HP42S math keys.

-- Shifted primary labels to add the trig functions SIN, COS & TAN.
+- Re-arranged primary labels to add the trig functions SIN, COS & TAN.

-- Shifted primary operator labels to the right side.
+- Moved the primary operator labels to the right side as per DM42.

-- Created a tap/double tap shift key to cycle between f, g, clear, with a single button.
+- Created a tap/double tap shift key system to cycle between [f], [g] & clear, with a single button.

-- Shifted and swapped some yellow secondary f labels to align with the legacy HP42S.
+- Re-arranged some yellow secondary f labels to align with the legacy HP42S.

-- Changed CPX, EXP, MODE, PROB, STK, TRI menus.
+- Changed the content CPX, EXP, MODE, PROB, STK, TRI menus as stated above.

-- Added switchable option for eRPN (to prevent duplication of X to Y after ENTER, RPL style)).
+- Added switchable option for eRPN (eRPN to prevent duplication of X to Y after ENTER, in the RPL style).